jpursey/game-bits/README.md

 git submodule update --init --recursive
 ```

 Alternatively, you may maintain your own third party directory by defining the GB_THIRD_PARTY_DIR in CMake projects that use Game Bits.
 The caveat being, that it must be a strict superset of what Game Bits requires.
-See the `templates/` directory for examples.
+See the [templates](templates) directory for examples.

 ### SDL